 The three-sided spinning pendant featured in this necklace is a recreation of a Victorian gentleman’s watch fob.
-Watches were invented in 1750 but wristwatches didn’t come into vogue until after WWI.
-So in the centuries between these innovations, men kept their watches in their pockets.

-This necklace features a sliding clasp that enables you to adjust its length to suit any neckline.
+This necklace also features a sliding clasp that enables you to adjust its length to suit any neckline.
 You can wear it as a choker, as a long pendant, or anywhere in between.

 In this piece:

 Antiqued brass chain